prerna13/Qpay-fast-micropayment-Bitcoin/README.md

-# Q_pay-fast-micropayment-Bitcoin
-Q_pay prototype for fast micropayment using bitcoin
+% Q_pay prototype for fast micropayment using bitcoin
 # Q_pay Prototype

 This repository contains a prototype implementation of **Q_pay**, a fast micropayment protocol for Bitcoin that enables sub-second service confirmation using committee-based approval and Schnorr multi-signatures.